Lone-Wolfgang/DocuTrance/README.md

 - **Multilingual Sentence Transformers**: Introduces the baseline models and explains how they were trained, leading to the finetuning methodology.
 - **Training Data**: Describes how a dataset of cross-lingual sentence pairs was composed using a human-translated research and teaching manual for Ericksonian therapy.
-- **Evaluation**: Compares the baseline and Ericksonian models on cross-lingual alignment using a human-translated glossary and machine-generated queries.
+- **Results**: Compares the baseline and Ericksonian models on cross-lingual alignment using a human-translated glossary and machine-generated queries.
 - **Future Directions**: Identifies shortcomings and outlines a roadmap for upcoming developments.